JakubPruzinec/crash_dump_analysis/README.md

     0xffffffffc01931b1 <e1000_get_eeprom+0xe1>: movzwl %si,%esi
     0xffffffffc01931b4 <e1000_get_eeprom+0xe4>: callq  0xffffffffc018e3b0 <e1000_read_eeprom>   <---- target
 ```
-lets read the value of -0x30(%rbp) [4] from stack (check for messing with rbp or not pushing it as first
+let's read the value of -0x30(%rbp) [4] from stack (check for messing with rbp or not pushing it as first
 register... everything ok). we want to read RBP of e1000_get_eeprom [2] that means we have to find
 caller caller RET return value [3]